Last week we looked at the

 Drag and Drop Files

 FileZilla lists your local files, the ones on your own machine, on the left.
-It lists the remote files, the ones stored on your virtual machine, on the right:
+It lists the remote files, the ones stored on the server, on the right:

-To transfer something to your VM, drag and drop it from the local side to the remote side.
-To transfer something from your VM to your own computer, drag from the remote side to the local one.
+To transfer something to the server, drag and drop it from the local side to the remote side.
+To transfer something from the server to your own computer, drag from the remote side to the local one.

 Connect Quickly Next Time